hyperspy/hyperspy/doc/user_guide/io.rst

 DOI: 10.1016/S0304-3991(79)80044-3 for more information).The unf format is a binary format with an extensive header for up to 3 dimensional data.
-HyperSpy can read and write unf-files and will try to convert the data into a fitting Signal subclass, based on the information stored in the label.
+HyperSpy can read and write unf-files and will try to convert the data into a fitting BaseSignal subclass, based on the information stored in the label.
 Currently version 7 of the format should be fully supported.

 .. _blockfile-format: